Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 # Step Explorer

 ## Description
-<div class="divider"></div>

 The main purpose of Step Explorer is to help you understand how the customer progresses through a conversation.
 The Step Explorer can visualize all significant situations/step paths of a conversation through the Flow (customers reactions to Virtual Agents answers and questions, when did the customer drop off, etc…) in a defined time period.
-Based on these findings you are able to evaluate may improve your Virtual Agent for better understanding in order to increase, for example, the number of orders or bookings or to reduce the number of support requests.
+Based on these findings you are able to evaluate and may improve your Virtual Agent for better understanding in order to increase, for example, the number of orders, or bookings or to reduce the number of support requests.
 The Step Explorer allows to explore conversational steps and can show how these steps are interconnected with each other.

 <figure>